Variable star: Wolf–Rayet variables

-Classic population I Wolf–Rayet stars are massive hot stars that sometimes show variability, probably due to several different causes including binary interactions and rotating gas clumps around the star.
+Classic population I Wolf–Rayet (WR) stars are massive hot stars that sometimes show variability, probably due to several different causes including binary interactions and rotating gas clumps around the star.
+While evolving they underwent intense mass loss, leaving behind a hot helium core with little hydrogen in the outer layers.
 They exhibit broad emission line spectra with helium, nitrogen, carbon and oxygen lines.
-Variations in some stars appear to be stochastic while others show multiple periods.
+Variations in some WR stars appear to be stochastic while others show multiple periods.

 Gamma Cassiopeiae variables

-Gamma Cassiopeiae (γ Cas) variables are non-supergiant fast-rotating B class emission line-type stars that fluctuate irregularly by up to 1.5 magnitudes (4 fold change in luminosity) due to the ejection of matter at their equatorial regions caused by the rapid rotational velocity.
+Gamma Cassiopeiae (γ Cas) variables are non-supergiant fast-rotating B class emission line-type stars that fluctuate irregularly by up to 1.5 magnitudes (4 fold change in luminosity).
+This is caused by the ejection of matter at their equatorial regions due to the rapid rotational velocity.
+Gamma Cas variables are a source of bright X-ray emission, which may be due to gas accretion onto a white dwarf companion.

 Flare stars

-In main-sequence stars major eruptive variability is exceptional.
-It is common only among the flare stars, also known as the UV Ceti variables, very faint main-sequence stars which undergo regular flares.
-They increase in brightness by up to two magnitudes (six times brighter) in just a few seconds, and then fade back to normal brightness in half an hour or less.
+Flare stars are defined by the observation of a flare event, which is a brief but dramatic increase in stellar luminosity.
+In main-sequence stars major eruptive variability is uncommon.
+Flare activity is more likely among young stars that are spinning rapidly.
+The frequency of flares is more common and their prominence is more apparent among UV Ceti variables, which are very faint main-sequence stars with stronger magnetic fields.
+They increase in brightness by several magnitudes in just a few seconds, and then fade back to normal brightness in half an hour or less.
 Several nearby red dwarfs are flare stars, including Proxima Centauri and Wolf 359.